 Claas Kuhnen is an industrial design professor at Wayne State University and he runs his own design consultancy studio.
 He is also one of the earliest Shapr3D users.
-He shared with us how he fits Shapr3D into his workflow and where he sees the CAD industry is heading.
+Here’s how he fits Shapr3D into his workflow and where he sees the CAD industry heading.

-Based on the model and complexity, I usually start with quick pen-and-paper profile studies of the idea to block out forms and proportions.
-Those initial sketches can be pretty rough and quick.
-I only want to quickly put some lines down as a mental note so that I don’t forget about the idea.
+Based on the model and complexity, he usually starts with quick pen-and-paper profile studies of an idea to block out forms and proportions.
+The initial sketches can be pretty rough and quick.
+He will quickly put some lines down as a mental note so that he doesn’t forget about an idea.

-I often recreate selected ideas on iPad Pro in Concepts from TopHatch.
-This is a great iOS vector sketching option that allows me to use some drafting tools.
+He often recreates select ideas on the iPad Pro using Concepts, an iOS vector sketching option that lets him use some drafting tools.

-Then I create 3D models in Shapr3D based on my sketch observations.
-I do not do many perspective freehand sketches anymore because I feel with Shapr3D I am faster and more accurate.
-One should use a tool for what it is good for.
+Then he creates 3D models in Shapr3D based on his sketch observations.
+He doesn’t do many perspective freehand sketches anymore, because he feels Shapr3D is faster and more accurate -- the right tool for the job.

-For a more accurate result, sometimes I make a quick 3D model, print it out and use it as a template to create hand sketches in case the model is too complicated or I want variations to be accurate.
+Sometimes he makes a quick 3D model, prints it out, and uses it as a template to create hand sketches, for a more accurate result if the model is too complicated or the variations need to be precise.

-During the brainstorming phase, I often pin all those sketches onto a wall to see the story behind them, to be able to compare and to identify possible design directions.
+While brainstorming, he often pins all the sketches onto a wall to see the story behind them, and compare and identify possible design directions.

 "One of the greatest things about Shapr3D is that it has many export options.
 I can easily export models created in the woodshop, at a meeting with a client or a student as a STEP file, then I can send it to the client or continue working with the CAD data in Fusion360."

-That is really great because I do not have to start from scratch.
-If I do not need to continue working in Fusion360 I can also export the model as STL and send it to my 3D printer to create a prototype.
+He loves that he doesn’t have to start from scratch.
+If he doesn’t need to continue working in Fusion360, he can also export the model as an STL file and send it to a 3D printer to create a prototype.

 Fusion360, for example, is very good for creating product assemblies and doing tolerance checks.
-I can also export a STEP model from Fusion360, load it into Shapr3D on my iPad Pro and then continue direct modeling in there.
+He can also export a STEP model from Fusion360, load it into Shapr3D on his iPad Pro and continue direct modeling in the app.

 "I found this very useful when I leave my studio, or when I go to a client and just don’t want to carry a laptop with me.
 Modeling with gestures and the Apple Pencil is just so much nicer when you are on-the-go.
 Much better than a trackpad and a keyboard."

-Today’s CAD applications are very powerful and it is amazing what you can do with them.
-For example, you can model your product, put it through a physical simulation to stress test it and then send it to a rapid prototyping machine to build a physical model.
-Design in the age of 3D printing is being democratized, meaning more people can have access to those tools now than ever before.
+Claas finds today’s CAD applications to be extremely powerful, and is amazed at what can be achieved with them.
+He can model a product, put it through a physical simulation to stress test it, and then send it to a rapid prototyping machine to build a physical model.
+Design in the age of 3D printing is getting democratized, and more people have access to the necessary tools than ever before.

 "Ideally, each model should have its own way to be created.
 In my studio or model making space, I find Shapr3D the ideal companion to explore my ideas in 3D.
 And if I need some CAD data, it can be exported to other desktop applications.
 So you are not locked into Shapr3D, but you can use it as a great tool for the ideation phase, at your desk, in the woodshop, while talking to a client, or while commuting.
 Later, you can refine the model for manufacturing in a different application other engineers use."

-That’s why I started experimenting with Shapr3D from the very first day.
-And so far, I like what it has to offer.
+That’s why he started experimenting with Shapr3D from day one.
+And so far, he likes what it has to offer.